thucnhu/habit-tracker/README.md

 # Habit Tracker

-A web app that helps users maintain and improve their habits using spaced-repetition reminder. out the app via this [link](https://habit-tracker-fuv.herokuapp.com/).
+A web app that helps users maintain and improve their habits using spaced-repetition reminder.

+Try out the app via this [link](https://habit-tracker-fuv.herokuapp.com/).

 ## Getting started